Lasting Power of Attorney UK: A Carer’s Step-By-Step Guide

 - Form LP1H (Health & Welfare)

-The donor must decide who their attorneys will be and how they should act (jointly or jointly and severally).
+The donor must decide who their attorneys will be and how they should act in the LPA.

 Q: What signatures are required?